roman-milk/roman-milk.github.io/a-lesbian-love-story-of-sorts.md

  Gwen looked at me confused.

  "Well the Pretty in Pink reference is obvious, but remember in 16 Candles that Chinese exchange student is named Dong," I explained.
 I then continued, "I have to get this."
 I placed it in the basket which was already half full.
-Report_Story #2